gabrielgonzalez1802/Basic-Calculator/README.md

 # Basic-Calculator
-Calculator with appearance to the Windows calculator, unraveling with the java programming language
+Calculator with appearance to the Windows calculator, programmed with the java programming language